atomicjolt/adhesion/README.md

 You will need to [obtain a Developer ID and Key from an Account Admin for the instance of Canvas the tool will be installed in](#canvas_developer_key).

-Youwill also need to setup a default lti application and lti application instance.
+You will also need to setup a default lti application and lti application instance.
 See the [seeds](#seeds) section below for information on setting up the default account.